AlphaMycelium/scriic/CONTRIBUTING.md

 ## Commit Messages

-Scriic is released automatically every week using [Python Semantic Release][psr].
+Scriic is released automatically using [Python Semantic Release][psr].
 Therefore, we must follow the [Angular commit style guide][angular-commits] in all commit messages.